 Milwaukee Public Theatre's Grand Avenue Players Project, in partnership with The Grand Avenue Club, is an annual 6-month residency theater program designed to address stigmas associated with mental illness.
 MPT works with GAC members to develop performance material that illuminates their resilience and creativity that surmount their disabilities-and to share that material with the general public.
 Grand Avenue Club provides adults in Milwaukee County who have experienced mental illness pre-vocational, employment, educational, housing, recreational, and cultural opportunities so that their lives will be more productive and satisfying.

-MPT's X Theater is a community-minded, POC focused, women-led, theater collective comprised of actors, poets, writers, and artists who have come together to cultivate original works.
+MPT's Heard Space is a community-minded, WPC focused, women-led, theater collective comprised of actors, poets, writers, and artists who have come together to cultivate original works.

 MPT's Bembé is a community-based, intergenerational drum & dance performance program of children, parents and seniors who produce shows educating and entertaining Milwaukee's public while exploring racial and cultural identities through Afro-Latinx musical and performance culture.